-This course presents anatomy and medical physiology along with terminology allowing the student to complete medical forms and documentation and communicate with medical personnel.
+This course presents anatomy and physiology along with medical terminology allowing the student to medical complete forms documentation and communicate with medical personnel.
 The student will study prefixes, suffixes, word roots and medical terms concentrating on acquiring a solid base on which to build a large vocabulary.
 The student is also introduced to medical abbreviations.
 An introduction to the body with a view toward the structure and function of body parts, tissues, organs, and systems and their relationship to the whole body.
-The digestive, cardiovascular, respiratory, integumentary, and musculoskeletal systems are studied as well as the mechanisms of disease.
+The digestive, cardiovascular, respiratory, integumentary, musculoskeletal systems are studied as well as the mechanisms of disease.
 B101 includes 50 hours of instruction.
 Prerequisite: None.
 Corequisites: NUR151 and NUR152.